Engagement framing

 What happens

-I facilitate a focused session around concrete prompts, artifacts, and scenarios designed to reveal assumptions and force useful specificity.
+I facilitate a focused session around prompts, artifacts, scenarios, and the tensions that they bring forward.

 What you get